nea89o/ModDevWiki/docs/screens.md

 Images in Minecraft are rendered from the assets folder.
 In your project, you should have a folder called `src/main/resources`.
 In that folder you create two more folders called `assets/<yourmodidhere>/`.
 That is your asset root.
 In here you can put any file you want and load it into Minecraft.
 You probably want your textures to be in a folder like `textures/gui` *inside* your asset root however (`src/main/resources/assets/<yourmodidhere>/textures/gui/mytexture.png`).

-For images you probably want to use png files.
+For images you probably want to use png files, since Minecraft supports these out of the box, unlike most other image formats.

 For this tutorial you can use [this background](img/background.png).